gschier/2d-platformer/README.md

 $ # visit http://localhost:5000 in your browser
 ```

+*To get memory stats to work start Google Chrome with the "--enable-memory-info" flag*

 ## Functionality

 This basic 2D platform game was built from scratch using HTML <canvas> and Javascript.
 The basic features include: